Gilmok/XPattern/readme.txt

 Examples:
-"param\desc" finds all the desc elements underneath param elements "method\param>param" finds a param element next to a param element underneath a method element
+"param\desc" finds all the desc elements underneath param elements "method\param>param" finds a param element next to a param element underneath a method element "method\param/>method" finds a method element with a param element underneath it and a method element next to that method
+Note: Note the use of />.
+If you are moving up the tree, it is recommended that you specify a direction to travel immediately after you move up; failure to do so could reslut in an infinite loop

 Use a * to specify a wildcard find.
 "method\*" finds all the children of the method node